Azure-Samples/storage-java-manage-storage-accounts/README.md

 **On this page**

 - Run this sample
-- What is program.cs doing?
+- What is ManageStorageAccount.java doing?

 ## Running this sample